standard-procedure/consolidate/README.md

 ## Development

 The repo contains a .devcontainer folder - this contains instructions for a development container that has everything needed to build the project.
 Once the container has started, you can use `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `bundle exec rake` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 `bundle exec rake install` will install the gem on your local machine (obviously not from within the devcontainer though).
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).